 This service draws on experience across housing, planning and care-adjacent work:

-The intention is to offer thoughtful support that makes a difference in small but meaningful ways, particularly at points where clarity and momentum matter.
+The intention is to offer thoughtful support that makes a difference in small but meaningful ways, particularly at points where movement and perspective matter.